Andrea-D-Urbano/QKD/README.md

 ## Usage

 After setting up the environment and configurations, run `/src/main.py`.
 To generate the image of backend topology highlighting the "master chain" use the script `plot_master_chain.py`.
+To generate plots use `plot_results.py`.

 ## License